-From the overall analysis of the results, the largest factor in the differences in quality scores is the data set itself.
-The natural data sets reported higher scores for the quality measures than for the computer generated data set, implying a preference towards non-computer generated data sets.
+From the overall analysis of the results, the largest factor in the differences in quality scores is the dataset itself.
+The natural datasets reported higher scores for the quality measures than the computer generated dataset, implying a preference towards non-computer generated datasets.

-However, in many practical situations users do not have control over the data sets they view and it is therefore a significant finding that the choice of reconstruction filter had an effect on the quality scores.
-Indeed, in the three natural data sets, the choice of reconstruction filter was found to have a significant effect on the depth quality.
+However, in many practical situations users do not have control over the datasets they view and it is therefore a significant finding that the choice of reconstruction filter had an effect on the quality scores.
+Indeed, in the three natural datasets, the choice of reconstruction filter was found to have a significant effect on the depth quality.
 On the other hand, exactly how the choice of reconstruction filter affects depth quality is still not clear.
-The interpolating B-spline had the highest depth quality measure for the Engine and the Visible Human data sets, while for the Angiography data set the interpolating B-spline had the lowest score.
-This suggests that some processing and analysis of the volumetric data is required before choosing the optimal reconstruction filter for viewing them.
+The interpolating B-spline had the highest depth quality measure for the engine and the visible human datasets, while for the angiography dataset the interpolating B-spline had the lowest score.
+This suggests that some processing and analysis of the volumetric data are required before choosing the optimal reconstruction filter for viewing them.

-Reconstruction filters were found to have no significant effect on the depth layout scores for any of the data sets used in the experiment.
+Reconstruction filters were found to have no significant effect on the depth layout scores for any of the datasets used in the experiment.
 This implies that the differences in the images do not affect the general ability to understand global features in the scene.
 It also suggests that the perceived relationships between object positions are unaffected by the choice of reconstruction filter.

-As expected from an approximating filter, the B-spline had significantly higher minimal jaggyness scores in most cases.
-This implies that it produces images with the fewest number of perceived aliasing artefacts, meaning that its low Marschner and Lobb post-aliasing value, see Fig. 3, has visual significance.
+As expected from an approximating filter, the Bspline had significantly higher minimal jaggyness scores in most cases.
+This implies that it produces images with the fewest number of perceived aliasing artefacts, meaning that its low Marschner and Lobb post-aliasing value (see Fig. 3), has visual significance.

-For the Angiography and Engine data sets the sharpness quality measure was affected by the reconstruction filter, however the results vary considerably between the data sets.
-This suggests that the data set is the primary factor affecting the values of this measure.
+For the angiography and engine datasets the sharpness quality measure was affected by the reconstruction filter, but the results vary considerably between the datasets.
+This suggests that the dataset is the primary factor affecting the values of this measure.

-6.1 Smoothing and Post-aliasing
+6.1 Smoothing and post-aliasing

 The Pearson correlation coefficients indicate that the smoothing and post-aliasing properties of the reconstruction filters have only small correlations with the quality measures, i.e., r coefficients in or very near the region of [0.1, 0.3].
 Moreover, these measured correlations are not statistically significant.
-This suggests that a choice of reconstruction filter based on its smoothing and post-aliasing properties alone does not guarantee any level of quality and that other data set specific factors must be considered.
+This suggests that a choice of reconstruction filter based on its smoothing and post-aliasing properties alone does not guarantee any level of quality and that other dataset specific factors must be considered.